 In the second part we consider a deep learning approach to solve 2RO, where a neural network is trained on small-dimensional instances to predict the second-stage optimal values.
 This neural network is then incorporated into a column-and-constraint generation algorithm (a classical exact method to solve 2RO), leading to significant improvements in computation time and often even solution quality.

-December 1: Special event with three speakers!-
+December 1: Special event with three speakers!

 Benny Van Houdt (U Antwerpen)